 [SAML2Int] specifies that a <saml2p:AuthnRequest> message MUST contain an AssertionConsumerServiceURL attribute identifying the desired response location.
 The Service Provider MUST NOT use any other values for this attribute than those listed in its metadata record as <md:AssertionConsumerService> elements for the HTTP-POST binding (see section 4.1.6 of [SAML2Prof]).

 The Destination attribute of the <saml2p:AuthnRequest> message MUST contain the URL to which the Service Provider has instructed the user agent to deliver the request.
-This is useful to prevent malicious forwarding of signed requests from being accepted by unintended Identity Providers.A Service Provider may choose to override its default Level of Assurance requirement by specifying a Level of Assurance identifier URL as a value to the <saml2:AuthnContextClassRef> element that is part of the <saml2p:RequestedAuthnContext> element.
-Identity Providers conformant with this profile MUST support explicitly requested Level of Assurance processing (see section 5.4.4).
+This is useful to prevent malicious forwarding of signed requests from being accepted by unintended Identity Providers.

+A Service Provider SHOULD explicitly specify the requested authentication context, representing a defined Level of Assurance, under which the authentication process should be performed by including an authentication context URI as a value to the <saml2:AuthnContextClassRef> element that is part of the <saml2p:RequestedAuthnContext> element.
+The requested authentication context SHOULD be consistent with at least one of the service entity categories [EidEntCat] declared in the Service Provider’s metadata entry.
+See further section 5.4.4 below.

+...

+<saml2p:RequestedAuthnContext Comparison="exact">

+<saml2:AuthnContextClassRef>http://id.elegnamnden.se/loa/1.0/loa3</saml2:AuthnContextClassRef>

+</saml2p:RequestedAuthnContext>

+...

+Example of how an Authentication Context URI identifier representing a requested Level of Assurance is included in an authentication request message.

 Identity Providers conformant with this profile MUST support the ForceAuthn and IsPassive attributes received in <saml2p:AuthnRequest> messages.

 Service Providers SHOULD include the ForceAuthn attribute in all <saml2p:AuthnRequest> messages and explicitly set its value to true or false, and not rely on its default value.
 The reason for this is to avoid accidental SSO.